jsapede/ohmigo-ha-pelletstove/README.md

 - to allow start / stop control using extreme resistor values injected in the sensor

-For example : set a time based schedule from 5:00 to 23:00 with a target a 21°C :
+For example : set a time based schedule from 5:00 to 23:00 with a target (STT) at 21°C + cold hysteresis (SHY) at (-1°C)

 -  at 5:00 the stove will start to listen to the wired sensor
--  at 23:00 the stove will stop burning and stop to listen to the wired sensor
+-  at 23:00 the stove will stop ignition and stop to listen to the wired sensor
--  between 5:00 and 23:00 when temperature will reach Target + hysteresis : 21°C + (-1°C) = 20°C, stove will autostart burning until reaching target (21°C)
+-  between 5:00 and 23:00 when WTS < (STT + SHY) = 20°C, stove will autoignite until reaching STT target (21°C)

 # Homeassistant